consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/grammar_and_parser.md

 The grammar defines the flexibility of the support for a language.
 The above grammar specifies that a property may have or may not have key and value.
-This flexibility allows the IntelliJ Platform to recognize incorrectly defined properties and provide corresponding code analysis and quick-fixes.
+This flexibility allows the Consulo to recognize incorrectly defined properties and provide corresponding code analysis and quick-fixes.

 Note that the `SimpleTypes` class in the `elementTypeHolderClass` field above specifies the name of a class that gets generated from the grammar; it doesn't exist at this point.